lmullen/lincolnmullen.com/content/courses/data.2020/index.md

 Assignment:

-Find one example of a digital history project that uses visualization or data analysis.
+-   Find one example of a digital history project that uses visualization or data analysis.
 Be prepared with the URL and a three-minute answer to these questions: What is interesting or insightful about this project?
 What did this project do that you would like to learn how to do for your own research?

-Read:
+Readings:

 -   Frederick W. Gibbs, "[New Forms of History: Critiquing Data and Its Representations](http://tah.oah.org/february-2016/new-forms-of-history-critiquing-data-and-its-representations/)," *The American Historian* (February 2016).
 -   Taylor Arnold and Lauren Tilton, "[New Data: The Role of Statistics in DH](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/a2a6a192-f04a-4082-afaa-97c76a75b21c#ch24)," in *Debates in DH 2019*, ed.
 Matthew K. Gold and Lauren F. Klein (University of Minnesota Press, 2019).